-- 2005 – present President of the European Movement International
+- Vice President of the European Movement Ireland

 In 2004 he was awarded the International Charlemagne Prize for his achievements with regard to the enlargement of the European Union and for his work in promoting greater EU democratisation.

-Mr. Cox holds national honours bestowed by the Presidents of Bulgaria, Estonia, France, Italy, Latvia, Lithuania, Romania and Honorary Doctorates Trinity College Dublin, National University of Ireland, University of Limerick and the American College Dublin.
+Mr Cox holds national honours bestowed by the Presidents of Austria, Bulgaria, Estonia, France, Italy, Latvia, Lithuania, Romania; and Honorary Doctorates from Trinity College Dublin, the National University of Ireland, the University of Limerick, the Open University and the American College Dublin.